Bylaws

 Section 1 – Allocations

 Councillor allocation shall be determined as specified in the College Bylaws.
-Councillors who are not officers shall be elected by the Chapter membership.
-A similar number of Alternate Councillors shall be appointed by the President.
-Election of Councillors and appointment of Alternate Councillors shall take place annually at such time as designated by the Board.
-All councillors must be members of the Chapter.
+A similar number of Alternate Councillors may be appointed by the President.
+All Councillors and Alternate Councillors must be members of the Chapter.

 Section 2 – Terms